- Reference Number: HEY-678/2023

 - Departments: Pain Medicine

 This leaflet has been produced to give you general information about your treatment.
 This leaflet should have answered most of your questions.
-It is not intended to replace the discussion between you and the healthcare team but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.
+It is not intended to replace the discussion between you and your doctor but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.

 What is a dorsal root ganglion block / nerve root block / transforaminal injection?